 There are numerous therapy options to treat anxiety disorders.
 You can start with cognitive-behavioral therapy (CBT), talk therapy, acceptance and commitment therapy (ACT), or interpersonal therapy (IPT).

-Talk therapy is where people with mental health conditions are treated in solo sessions or in a group with loved ones.
+Talk therapy is where people with behavioral health conditions are treated in solo sessions or in a group with loved ones.
 Patients can work with their therapist to control and understand their anxiety by building a trustful connection in a safe environment.

 Cognitive-behavioral therapy is an effective treatment where patients get help to think differently about their negative thoughts.
 This helps change behavior and thought patterns to live a more fulfilling life.